 Visitors: All visitors to Traffic Division are required to be signed in at the Front Counter and issued a visitor card.
-This card will be worn on the outermost garment of clothing so that it is visible at all times from the front while in the facility.
-Visitors will be escorted at all times.
+This card will be worn on the outermost garment of clothing so that it is always visible from the front while in the facility.
+Visitors will be always escorted.
 Prior to leaving, they will return the card to the Front Counter and be signed out.